ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 # Object and Class

 Every idea has its significance, when the solutions it can offer is high.
-Once the idea "Object" was born, everybody worked towards to apply it.
+Once the idea "Object" was born, everybody worked towards applying it.
 First and foremost thing to do, is to define the idea.

 ## What are Objects and Classes?
 An Object in real world will have attributes (color, texture,..) and behavior(scroll, bend..).
 In computer world, Object is a package of both data(attribute) and procedures (behavior) that operate on that data.
 When we define the object, we will end up creating a "CLASS".